KDE/digikam-doc/README.md

 Another format supported inside the documentation is **GIFa** video.
 It can be used to present a region of screen from the application while an operation is under progress.
 It's perfect to write tutorials.

+Use the same specifications to take screencast than for screenshot, aka color theme, widget style, icon theme, etc.

-To prevent huge GIFa files, just capture the right area to present in application and limit capture to less than 10 seconds,
+To prevent huge GIFa files, just capture the right area from application and limit capture to less than 10 seconds.

 A good tool to capture video from desktop is [SimpleScreenRecorder](https://www.maartenbaert.be/simplescreenrecorder/).